Other sections in Our Departments:

 Working at the heart of research in management science and operational research (OR).

-The Management Science department runs a series of research seminars with invited academics from universities across the world.
+The Management Science department runs a series of research seminars with invited academics from universities across the world, as well as training courses, workshops and conferences.

 Thursday 22 February 2018, 9:00am to Friday 23 February 2018, 5:00pm